Vaccination

 Other Vaccines Available at the Clinic

-We also provide other vaccinations that guard against HPV, Hepatitis A and B, shingles, and pneumonia.
-Please note that you cannot use MediSave or CHAS for these vaccines, and pre-payment may be required.
+We also provide other vaccinations that guard against HPV, Hepatitis A and B. Please note that you cannot use MediSave or CHAS for these vaccines, and pre-payment may be required.
 They are:

 • Gardasil 9